What Is Christmas, and Why Do We Celebrate It?

 - Christmas carols know no bounds: “Jingle Bells” was the first song ever played from outer space when it was broadcast during NASA’s Gemini 6A space flight in December 1965.

-- Shop in your jammies: More than 60 percent of U.S. shoppers prefer to skip the stores and buy their holiday gifts online.
+- Shop in your jammies: More than 60% of U.S. shoppers prefer to skip the stores and buy their holiday gifts online.

-Next, read up on how to celebrate the holidays, based on your zodiac sign, and find fun ways to bring joy home this holiday season.
+Next, read up on how to celebrate the holidays, based on your zodiac sign.

 - Biblical Archaeology Society: “How December 25 Became Christmas”